 According to the National Society for Internships and Experiential Education (NSIEE), an internship is "any type of carefully planned and monitored work or service experience in which a student has intentional learning goals and reflects actively on what he/she is learning through the experience."
 In general, internships are conducted in an off-campus work setting.

-What kinds of internships count toward the Environmental Studies degree requirements?
+What kinds of internships count towards the Environmental Studies degree Requirements?

 What are the benefits of participating in an internship?

 Internships provide students the opportunity to:

 Integrate what they have learned in their various Environmental Studies classes in a real world situation

 Gain practical work experience and assess aptitudes for a particular field